 What Can You Do With a Computer Science Bachelor's Degree?

 Computer science graduates can pursue many careers, qualify for further education, and even launch technology-related startups.
-As of May 2021, the Bureau of Labor Statistics (BLS) reported that computer and information technology occupations provided a median annual wage of $97,430.
+As of May 2023, the Bureau of Labor Statistics (BLS) reported that computer science and related occupations provided a median annual wage of $104,920.

 A bachelor's degree in computer science can prepare you for a career in computer programming, information security, software development, or web development.
 To advance into a specialized position or leadership role, you can earn a master's in cybersecurity, a master's in information technology, or another degree.